Identity Assurance Level Requirements

 - The CSP SHALL provide sensors and capture devices for the collection of biometrics from the applicant.

-- The CSP SHALL have the proofing agent view the source of the collected biometric for the presence of any non-natural materials.
+- The CSP SHALL have the proofing agent view the source of the collected biometric for the presence of any non-natural materials (e.g., putty, glue).

 - The CSP SHALL have the proofing agent collect the biometric samples in such a way that ensures the sample was collected from the applicant and no other source.

-- The CSP SHALL ensure all information systems and technology leveraged by proofing agents and trusted referees are protected consistent with FISMA Moderate or comparable levels of controls to include physical controls for the proofing facility.
+- The CSP SHALL ensure that all information systems and technology leveraged by proofing agents and trusted referees are protected consistent with at least FISMA moderate or comparable levels of controls, including physical controls for the proofing facility.

 - CSPs MAY record and maintain video sessions for fraud prevention and prosecution purposes pursuant to a privacy risk assessment, as defined in Sec.
-3.1.3.1.
-If the CSP records session, the following further requirements apply:
+3.3.1.
+If the CSP records a session, the following additional requirements apply:

 - The CSP SHALL notify the applicant of the recording prior to initiating a recorded session.